What is income protection?

 Is it okay to buy cheap income protection insurance?

 Making sure you can afford the cover you buy is an important part of the decision-making process, but simply opting for the cheapest cover you can find might not be the best way to make sure your protection needs are sufficiently met.
 The main thing is to make sure the policy you choose would adequately provide the cover you’d need if you were unable to work for a long period of time – now or in the future.
 Ultimately, the level of cover you buy (and therefore the price of the premiums) is up to you, but ideally you should weigh up the costs and benefits of having sufficient cover vs. the risks of having a lower level of cover.
+To work out if income protection is worth it for you: read this.

 How to compare income protection policies